 NASA, the world-renowned space agency, has seen many trailblazing leaders since its inception.
 Among them, a historic milestone was achieved when a woman took on the role of Acting Administrator for the first time, showcasing the progress toward gender equality in space exploration leadership.

-Janet E. Petro made history as the first woman to serve as NASA’s Acting Administrator.
-She is also the 11th director of the John F. Kennedy Space Center (KSC).
-Her journey from her early life and leading NASA showcases her dedication and remarkable achievements.
+Janet E. Petro made history as the first woman to serve as NASA’s Acting Administrator and is the 11th director of the John F. Kennedy Space Center (KSC).
+Her inspiring journey—from her early life to leading one of NASA’s most important centers—reflects her hard work, leadership, and outstanding accomplishments in the field of space exploration.

 Janet Petro was born in Michigan, but her family moved to Florida when her father began working with NASA on the Mercury and Gemini Programs.
 She grew up near the Kennedy Space Center, attending schools like Surfside Elementary, DeLaura Middle, and Satellite High School.
 In 1981, she graduated from the United States Military Academy at West Point, earning a degree in engineering.
 Notably, she was part of only the second class at West Point that included women.
 Later, she earned a Master’s degree in business administration from Boston University.